Julianyepesos/CryptoSheet/README.md

 the amount of months left to break even.
 I then  used the EDATE formula to add the amount of months to the current date, giving me 3/8/2022 as my break-even date.

-# Disclosure
+# Disclosure:
 All of this mining was done on Nicehash.
 Long story short, even though my computers are being used to mine Ethereum, I get paid in Bitcoin.
 This complicates predictions because the break-even date is affected by the price of not one, but two different crypocurrencies.
 The break-even date found is true explicitly if all factors remain constant, but that is not going to be the case.
 The break-even point can come sooner or later than predicted, but it gives us a decent time frame on when to expect to break even.

-# What would I do differently?
+# What would I do differently?:
 I did not originally plan to estimate my break-even date, so I'm happy with my result.
 However, If I wanted to be more accurate, I would need to find a different way of calculating it.
 Since I currently depend on the average monthly earnings, the break-even date unfortunately only updates once a month.
 If I wanted to be more accurate, I could find a way to find the average earnings per day instead, and use that to find a